-Each year existing trustees routinely retire by rotation and offer themselves for re-election.
-Re-election is considered in the context of 4.3 above.
+Each year existing trustees routinely retire by rotation and offer themselves for re-appointment.
+Re-appointment is considered in the context of 4.3 above.

 5.3 Remuneration of trustees

 From time to time the scale of payments to trustees is reviewed by the two settlors.
 Where necessary the Council will seek external advice on this matter.